The struggle is real. You sit down to start a simple 1,000 words and you feel writer's block creeping in. It can feel impossible to get through.

 I've read every suggestion: work somewhere else, turn on music, turn off music, get some coffee, don't start with a blank page, use a different writing style.
 I've been to this rodeo before.

 The truth is, we all face "The Block" differently.
-For me, there are three sure-fire ways to crush your writer's block.
+For myself, and other writers, there are five sure-fire ways to crush your writer's block.
 Hopefully they will help you get back to work.

-Disclaimer: I do not recommend doing this in public.
+Although it might work well, I don't recommend doing this in public.
 It becomes awkward.
 Trust me.

 In my house in New Hampshire, I used to talk to Nala, a wooden sculpture of a lioness rocking a Davy Crockett Cap.
 Here's a picture for proof.